 The Community Arts Initiative allows the Museum to serve as an art and cultural resource within Boston-area communities.
-Working with eight community organizations, the Community Arts Initiative introduces youth to the Museum's collections and the art-making process, while also helping them understand how art can be an important part of their lives.
+Now working with twelve community organizations, the Community Arts Initiative introduces youth to the Museum's collections and the art-making process, while also helping them understand how art can be an important part of their lives.

-The Artist Project is a collaboration between an experienced artist, the Museum of Fine Arts, and eight after-school community organizations in the Boston area.
-The program is designed to engage children in the art-making process under the guidance of an artist.
+The Artist Project is a collaboration between an experienced artist, the Museum of Fine Arts, and twelve after-school community organizations in the Boston area.
+The program is designed to engage children in the art-making process under the guidance of a Lead Artist.

 Learn more about the Artist Project